Azure/data-api-builder/samples/README.md

 ## [e-Commerce App](./cms)

-WIP - e-Commerce App is a reference app that showcases how to leveage Hawaii with Cosmos DB to build modern apps with business logic.
+WIP - e-Commerce App is a reference app that showcases how to leverage Hawaii with Cosmos DB to build modern apps with business logic.